 Show Management is obligated to pay the cost of all trash hauls.
 Show Management is responsible for proper and regulated disposal of any and all toxic, biohazard and e-waste goods, materials and substances, and must comply with all applicable laws.
 Please note that Washington has strict policies with regard to regulated waste disposal.
 If someone associated with your event ignores regulatory mandates, it becomes Show Management’s responsibility.
 Please ask your Facility Manager for the names of local providers who handle toxic, bio-hazardous and/or e-waste substances and materials.

-Show Management must provide a list of contractors that will be used during the event at least 30 days prior to the first move-in day.
+Show Management must provide a list of contractors/vendors that will be used during the event at least 30 days prior to the first move-in day.
 The list assists the OSCC with the pre-planning of services and security programs.